neetumurmu/Coursera_Capstone/README.md

 ### Prerequisite

-You only need a jupyter-notebook environment to run the scripts.
+You only need a jupyter-notebook environment to run the codes.

 ### Getting Started

-You can clone the project using git or simply download the scripts.
+You can clone the project using git or simply download the notebook.